The Basics of Naturalization

 Completing Your Application

-It's important to complete your naturalization application accurately and completely.
-For the part of the process, you must:
+It's essential to complete your naturalization application accurately.
+For this part of the process, green card holders must:

-- Send your application, documents, and filing fees to the appropriate Service Center.
+- Send your application, documents, and filing fees to the appropriate Service Center, or file directly online

 As part of the naturalization application, you'll need to be fingerprinted.
 For this step of the process, you will: